 University Writing Center

-Third parties may be selling class notes and other materials from this class without my authorization.
+Third parties may be selling class notes from this class without my authorization.
 Please be aware that such class materials may contain errors, which could affect your performance or grade.
 Use these materials at your own risk.

 Students may have multiple emails recorded with the university, including "campus email" and "personal email," and they may be confused about how you will communicate with them.
 The following is a statement appropriate for distribution to your classes or for inclusion on your syllabus: